The 3 best ways to add hops to your beer

 But that's the easy way out to adding hops to your beer kit brew.

-There are some other methods that you might wish to try which will add character and flavor to your beer.
+There are some other methods that you might wish to try that will add character and flavor to your beer.

 The 'wait 5 days after fermentation method'